10 Signs Of Magnesium Deficiency

 It has been found that sufferers of chronic migraines often have lower levels of magnesium in their bodies.
 Considering how important magnesium is for proper nerve function, this makes a lot of sense.
 Magnesium also plays the additional key role of regulating neurotransmitter production, which can also influence migraines.

 Supplemental magnesium taken on a regular basis has been shown to decrease both the frequency and intensity of migraine headaches (3).
 Additionally, magnesium has been shown to have the same effect on non-migraine headaches as well.

 Much of this has to do with magnesium’s ability to help regulate calcium balance within neuronal cells.
 Too much calcium can lead to exitotoxic effects where the brain cells are overstimulated and this is a major factor in headaches and migraine formation.

 Constipation is one digestive issue I hear all the time.
 Proper magnesium intake actually softens stools by drawing water into the bowels, supporting healthy elimination.
 If stools become too hard, they move slower through the colon and become a problem.
 This is why I always recommend magnesium when I hear this complaint.

 For reference, an ideal stool should resemble type 3 or 4 on the Bristol stool chart below.

-Additionally, magnesium plays a major role in regulating muscle contractions in the intestines.
+Additionally, magnesium plays a major role in regulating muscle contractions in the intestines and this is why a magnesium deficiency often results in constipation.
 In this way, magnesium can also be a very helpful in relieving discomfort and cramping due to IBS or other similar conditions.